Metal-Bat/pdf_maker/README.md

 so do not get mad at, and instead contribute.

-i solved the watermark problem in this project, so others can use the trick or make boiler plate out of this and i hope it helps you in a way
+i solved the watermark problem in this project, so others can use the trick or make boiler plate out of this and i hope it helps you in a way.

-Thank
+Thanks